loftusa/loftusa.github.io/_pages/about.md

 About Me
 ---
 Hi, I’m **Alex Loftus**.
+I will be starting a PhD with [David Bau's group](https://baulab.info/) at Northeastern in the fall in interpretability.
 I am currently a data scientist at [Creyon Bio](creyonbio.com); Prior to this, I was a machine learning engineer at [Blue Halo](https://bluehalo.com/), and a master's student in biomedical engineering, with a data science focus, at Johns Hopkins University.

 I’ve been fortunate to work with a number of brilliant people over the last few years.
 Here are some fun projects which resulted:
  - I worked with [Professor Joshua Vogelstein](https://www.neurodata.io) in the Johns Hopkins Biomedical Engineering department to build a [pipeline to create graphs from MRI data](https://github.com/neurodata/m2g), which led to a paper in-review at Nature Methods.